A quick and easy 15-minute spicy garlic shrimp recipe made with shrimp, garlic, snow peas, and a sweet and spicy sauce. Perfect for a lazy evening.

 I'm terrible with eating veggies, which means I almost always never make them.
 I have always been a meat and potatoes kind of girl but it's never too late to turn over a new leaf right?
-Wait, lets do baby steps, half a leaf?
+Baby steps.

-You can find almost all of these ingredients at a local supermarket.
-If you can't find oyster sauce or hoisin sauce, you can definitely can find them at your local Asian supermarket since they are staples in an Asian household. 🙂
+For this spicy garlic shrimp recipe, you can find almost all of these ingredients at a local supermarket.
+If you can't find oyster sauce or hoisin sauce, you can definitely can find them at your local Asian supermarket.

-For the shrimp, I used frozen tiger shrimp.
+For the shrimp, I used frozen shelled shrimp.
 I thawed it out by running it under cold water for a few minutes.
 You can use fresh shrimp as well 🙂

 Peeled or unpeeled?
 That's your preference!
 Some people enjoy it with the shells on and some find it easier to eat without the shells.
 I personally like using shrimp with shells on because I find the shrimp doesn't shrink as much during cooking.

 To start we will pre-mix the sauce.
 Mix the 1 tsp of corn starch with 1 tbsp of cold water.
 Once it has been mixed together, add in the hoisin and the oyster sauce and combine it together and set it aside.

 Tip #1: When you are making a corn starch slurry, use cold water to mix your corn starch.
 Warm or hot water causes the corn starch to clump up and makes it very hard to mix well together, which can make your sauce clumpy when you use it to thicken it.

 You're probably wondering why we had to do that extra step of mixing the water with the corn starch first and why we can't just throw it all together at once?